IMD business school for management and leadership courses

 Why all the AI stuff?
 Because decisions made by AI in real time can unearth patterns in the value chain that simply escape the purview of the human mind.
 How else can you manage to sell 500 soft drinks in 200 countries involving some 80,000 employees worldwide like Coca-Cola?

 That’s how the company evaluates marketing campaigns across channels, platforms, formats, audiences, and messages.
 It measures their respective returns (ROI) in some 40 markets, identifies the top performers, and then allocates resources.
-All aiming to optimize supply chain planning, inventory, production, and distribution.
+All aim to optimize supply chain planning, inventory, production, and distribution.
 The result?
-A seamlessly efficient operation that runs like clockwork across channels, regions, and time periods.
+A seamlessly efficient operation that runs like clockwork across channels, regions, and periods.

 The goal here, of course, is not new.
 It’s just hard work every day.
 It’s damn hard to bring data across everything.
 Data that exist in purchase orders, accounts payable systems, contracts, spreadsheets, etc. Some data sources aren’t connected electronically.
 They might be stored obscurely somewhere in a local folder.
 Nor are they clearly laid out.